broozar/installDesktopFreeBSD/README.md

 - Experimental Nvidia driver support.
 - Even more custom theming, including SLiM.
 - New predefined keyboard shortcuts.
+- Java installer with NetBeans config.
+- Rules for PolicyKit restoring reboot/shutdown from MATE.
 - License change from MIT to GPL v3 because of the new components used.

 ## Changelog